It’s a topic that’s dear to me for ethical and other reasons, and here’s the thing:

 I’m also no longer blinded by shiny packaging and top dollar marketing of generic grooming & beauty products from brands that feel the need to test on animals.

 Do you have any favorite cruelty-free grooming and/or beauty products?
-As always, we’d love to hear from you in our comment section!
+As always, I’d love to hear from you in the comment section below this blog post!

-- Anicura Natural: Safe Shampoos & Insect Repellents for Your Dog
+- Anicura Natural: Safe Shampoo for Your Dog

 - Our 3 Favorite Natural Pest Preventatives for Dogs + Bonus Tip